dogoncouch/LogESP/docs/install-ubuntu.md

 In a production environment, use an SSL certificate signed by your CA.

 ### Set Server Name
-Edit `/opt/LogESP/config/nginx/logesp_nginx.conf`, and replace `0.0.0.0` with your server FQDN or IP address.
+- Edit `/opt/LogESP/config/nginx/logesp_nginx.conf`, and replace `0.0.0.0` with your server FQDN or IP address.
+- If you are going to be using a trusted certificate, uncomment the line that starts with `add_header Strict-Transport-Security`.

 ### Set PID File Permissions
 ```